Melanoma: Pathophysiology

-If unrepaired, CPD photoproducts can lead to mutations by inaccurate translesion synthesis during DNA replication or repair.
+If unrepaired, cyclobutane pyrimidine dimer (CPD) photoproducts can lead to mutations by inaccurate translesion synthesis during DNA replication or repair.
 The most frequent mutations due to inaccurate synthesis past CPDs are cytosine to thymine (C>T) or CC>TT transition mutations.
 These are commonly referred to as UV fingerprint mutations, as they are the most specific mutation caused by UV, being frequently found in sun-exposed skin, but rarely found in internal organs.
 Errors in DNA repair of UV photoproducts, or inaccurate synthesis past these photoproducts, can also lead to deletions, insertions, and chromosomal translocations.

 The entire genomes of 25 melanomas were sequenced.
 On average, about 80,000 mutated bases (mostly C>T transitions) and about 100 structural rearrangements were found per melanoma genome.
 This is much higher than the roughly 70 mutations across generations (parent to child).
 Among the 25 melanomas, about 6,000 protein-coding genes had missense, nonsense, or splice site mutations.
 The transcriptomes of over 100 melanomas has also been sequenced and analyzed.
 Almost 70% of all human protein-coding genes are expressed in melanoma.
 Most of these genes are also expressed in other normal and cancer tissues, with some 200 genes showing a more specific expression pattern in melanoma compared to other forms of cancer.
 Examples of melanoma specific genes are tyrosinase, MLANA, and PMEL.

-UV radiation causes damage to the DNA of cells, typically thymine dimerization, which when unrepaired can create mutations in the cell's genes.
+UV radiation causes damage to the DNA of cells, typically thymine dimerization, which, when unrepaired, can create mutations in the cell's genes.
 This strong mutagenic factor makes cutaneous melanoma the tumor type with the highest number of mutations.
 When the cell divides, these mutations are propagated to new generations of cells.
 If the mutations occur in protooncogenes or tumor suppressor genes, the rate of mitosis in the mutation-bearing cells can become uncontrolled, leading to the formation of a tumor.
 Data from patients suggest that aberrant levels of activating transcription factor in the nucleus of melanoma cells are associated with increased metastatic activity of melanoma cells; studies from mice on skin cancer tend to confirm a role for activating transcription factor-2 in cancer progression.

 Cancer stem cells may also be involved.